-A. King-king Gold and Copper Mines, Inc.
+A. King-king Gold and Copper Mines, Inc. ("KGCMI")

-The Company has invested cash totaling \$752,913 in KGCMI through December 31, 2014 (December 31, 2013 - \$752,913), in exchange for 40% of KGCMI's voting common shares.
+The Company has invested cash totaling \$752,913 in KGCMI through December 31, 2015 (December 31, 2014 - \$752,913), in exchange for 40% of KGCMI's voting common shares.
 The Company has also appointed 2 of 6 board seats of KGCMI.
-At December 31, 2014, the Company was owed \$61,479 for advances made to KGCMI (2013 - \$62,567).
+At December 31, 2015, the Company was owed nil for advances made to KGCMI (December 31, 2014 - \$61,479).

-KGCMI was incorporated to become the joint venture entity to hold the rights to develop and operate the Project.
-However, NADECOR is arranging for a new entity, King-king Mining Corporation (Note 5.B), to hold the rights to develop and operate the Project.
+KGCMI was incorporated to become the joint venture entity to hold the rights to develop and operate the Project in the Philippines.
+However, NADECOR is arranging for a new entity, KMC (Note 5.B), to hold the rights to develop and operate the Project.
 It is expected that the assets and liabilities of KGCMI will be distributed to the newly formed entity.
 The Company accounts for this investment using the equity method; accordingly, the investment will be adjusted for the Company's share of profit and loss at each reporting period.
 As a Project site operating entity, KGCMI's expenses are capitalized, and the Company did not report loss attributable to KGCMI in the Financial Statements.